Comparing CovenantLogisticsGroupInc . (CVLG) & Its Rivals

 |2.31

-CovenantLogisticsGroupInc . presently has a consensus price target of $26.00, suggesting a potential upside of 51.52%.
-As a group, “Trucking, except local” companies have a potential downside of 6.62%.
-Given CovenantLogisticsGroupInc .’s stronger consensus rating and higher possible upside, research analysts clearly believe CovenantLogisticsGroupInc . is more favorable than its competitors.
+CovenantLogisticsGroupInc . currently has a consensus price target of $26.00, indicating a potential upside of 59.41%.
+As a group, “Trucking, except local” companies have a potential downside of 6.46%.
+Given CovenantLogisticsGroupInc .’s stronger consensus rating and higher possible upside, analysts clearly believe CovenantLogisticsGroupInc . is more favorable than its peers.

 Summary

-CovenantLogisticsGroupInc . competitors beat CovenantLogisticsGroupInc . on 8 of the 13 factors compared.
+CovenantLogisticsGroupInc . peers beat CovenantLogisticsGroupInc . on 8 of the 13 factors compared.

 Covenant Logistics Group, Inc. is a holding company, which engages in the provision of freight and logistics services.
 It operates through the following segments: Highway Services and Dedicated Contract Services.
 The Highway Services Segment includes two separate service offerings: Expedited Services (“”Expedited””) and Over-the-Road Services (“”OTR””), both of which transport one-way freight over nonroutine routes.
 The Dedicated Contract Services Segment provides similar transportation services, but does so pursuant to agreements whereby equipment available to a specific customer for shipments over particular routes at specified times.
 The company was founded by David Ray Parker in 1985 and is headquartered in Chattanooga, TN.